jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 has a number of "name = value" entries.
 The order in which sections appear is not important.

-Some entries in the file are set by pywws, while others need to be edited by the user.
-Any plain text editor can be used to do this.
-(Don't try to edit the file while any other pywws software is running.)
+Any plain text editor can be used to do edit the file.
+(Don't try to edit it while any other pywws software is running.)
 In many cases pywws will initialise the entries to sensible values.

+Another file, status.ini, is used to store some information that pywws uses internally.
+It is described at the end of this document.
+In normal use you should not need to edit it.

 The following sections are currently in use:

   * config: miscellaneous system configuration.
   * paths: directories in which templates etc. are stored.
-  * fixed: values copied from the weather station's "fixed block".
   * live: tasks to be done every 48 seconds.
   * logged: tasks to be done every time the station logs a data record.
   * hourly: tasks to be done every hour.